MindstormingAB/my-final-project-client-pwa/README.md

 Then, I created an animated hamburger menu mainly based on React Router hook Navlink.

-Finally, I made a copy of this repository and converted it to a Progressive Web Application.
+Finally, I made this copy of the original repository (https://github.com/MindstormingAB/my-final-project-client) and converted it to a Progressive Web Application.

 ## Limitations